caoli5288/reload/README.md

 - /cmdall \<command...>
   - Execute commands for all players.
 Each player's placeholders will be replaced.
 - /cmd <player_name> <command...>
+  - Execute commands for given player.
+  - Use `@r` to select random one.
-  - Execute commands for given player and placeholders will be replaced.
+  - placeholders will be replaced.
 - /if \<...>
   - See below.